um-cir/um-cir.github.io/_pages/callForPapers.md

 nav_order: 2
 ---

-We invite researchers in machine learning and statistics to submit their latest work to the UM-CIR 2024 workshop on user modelling aspects in conversational information retrieval.
+We invite researchers to submit their latest work to the UM-CIR 2024 workshop on user modelling aspects in conversational information retrieval.

 ## Key dates